VISA AND HEALTH INSURANCE:

 Currently, due to the situation of the pandemic, we have a serious shortages in the markets in CUP, especially those in which cleaning products and canned food are sold.
 The fruit and vegetable markets do have a wide offer and are all open every day.
 In the informal market and private cafes, you can find almost everything but at triple of the price, which is sometimes convenient to avoid the endless lines.

 The government recently opened a parallel option to the markets in CUP: the markets in MLC or Freely Convertible Currency.
-In these markets you pay only with foreign currency (USD, BP, €, MXP, etc.) and with a credit or debit card, they DO NOT accept cash and the queues are also endless.
+In these markets you pay only with foreign currency (USD, BP, €, MXP, etc.) charged previously to a local credit or debit card, they DO NOT accept cash and the queues are also endless.
 We assume that when international tourism increases, tourists with their passport will have priority in these markets as they do not have the time necessary for these queues.

 However it works, we will update it in due course.